laggardkernel/proxifier-rules/README.md

 - [Proxifier rule][proxifier-release]

 ### Anti DNS Pollution

 **Warning**: "Detect DNS settings automatically" and "Resolve hostnames through proxy" are not designed for handling DNS pollution.
 Please **use a clean DNS**.

-[shawn1m/overture][overture] is recommended if you wanna setup a local stub/forwarding DNS.
+[IrineSistiana/mosdns][mosdns] is recommended if you wanna setup a local stub/forwarding DNS.
-> overture, A customized DNS forwarder written in Go
+> mosdns, A very flexible DNS forwarder written in Go

 Another setup with "dnsmasq/unbound + chinadns + dnsforwarder/cdns/..." is also
-popular, and may be lighter than overture.
+popular.
+But mosdns can support all these features in one app.

 ### Features

 Default conf

 - proxy: `socks5://127.0.0.1:1080`
 - Proxy rule as the fallback rule

 Optional rules, put at the top for quick switch

 - Direct network tool or not? (`nslookup`, `dig`, `traceroute`, `mtr`, etc)

 Direct rules

 - Apple services
 - Part of Google domains available in China
 - Proxy client applications